How To Clean Flooring

 Terracotta Tiles

 Terracotta tiles mature within the first year following their installation.
-It requires a particular cleanser, sealer, and polish, which is available from most flooring suppliers.
+They require a particular cleanser, sealer, and polish, which are available from most flooring suppliers.
 Make sure you use the products specified for your tiles.

 Vinyl Tiles